Mark Hurley

-Mark Hurley (born December 12, 1936) is an American retired NASCAR Grand National Series driver.
-He has raced in NASCAR for four years and has competed in 16 races with one finish in the top five and two finishes in the top ten.
+Harry Mark Hurley (December 12, 1935 – March 25, 2006) was an American NASCAR Grand National Series driver.
+He has raced in NASCAR for four years and has competed in 16 races with one finish in the top-five and two finishes in the top-ten.
 Hurley has accomplished 2,263 laps of racing to accumulate a career earnings total of $2,630 ($ when adjusted for inflation).
 The average career start for this driver would be 18th while the average career finish would be 19th place.
 Hurley was a car owner for three races (driving a 1963 Ford Galaxie) before selling his ride.
+He died after a brief illness in Jonesborough, Tennessee on March 25, 2006, at the age of 70.